The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 • Save

-So to distinguish SWEET POTATOES from starchy REGULAR potatoes, they called them Yams and that just became a thing people did.
-But while they did it to just differentiate the two, it became a misnomer used within the black community.
+So, to distinguish SWEET POTATOES from REGULAR potatoes, they called them Yams, which just became a thing people did.
+But while they did it to differentiate the two, black folk did it thinking they were the same.

-Future generations weren’t educated on why sweet potatoes were mistakenly referred to as Yams and started thinking they were the same vegetable not knowing they are completely different.
+Future generations weren’t educated on why sweet potatoes were mistakenly referred to as Yams and started thinking they were actually the same vegetable.

-I would like to think most of us know they’re different now but I had friends whom I recently heard refer to sweet potatoes as Yams and vice versa.
+I would like to think most of us know they’re different now, but I had friends whom I recently heard refer to sweet potatoes as Yams and vice versa, so I don’t know.
+Sigh

-And I had to explain to them that 1, they’re two completely different vegetables, and 2 why our people started calling sweet potatoes Yams in the first place.
+I had to explain to them that 1, they’re two completely different vegetables, and 2, give them a whole run down like I’m giving you guys on why our people started calling sweet potatoes Yams in the first place.

 Childhood memories of sweet potato pie

-Two memories I have as a kid that stands out the most is my grandma who would warm a slice up during cold winter morning and chug it down with a warm cup of glass.
-It was like breakfast for her.
+Two memories I have as a kid that stand out the most are my grandma, who would warm up a slice during cold winter mornings and chug it down with a warm cup of tea.
+It was like brunch for her.

-I can also remember seeing several pie dishes across the kitchen table, mostly during Thanksgiving, and see my aunts pour the filling into the pie pans.
+I can also remember seeing several round aluminum pie pans across the kitchen table, mostly during the holidays, and seeing my aunts pour sweet potato pie from large mixing bowls into the pans.

-I would be the first nephew or niece sitting by their sides waiting for them to be done with the mixing bowl so I could eat the leftover filling with my fingers.
+I would be the first nephew or niece sitting by their sides, waiting for them to be done with the mixing bowl so I could eat the leftover filling with my fingers.
+Lol!

-Oh and how could I forget, seeing my aunt take a slice upstairs with an ice-cold cup of milk late at night while everyone was sleeping knowing Grandma Val would kill her if she knew she was eating upstairs.
-Haha!
+Oh, and how could I forget seeing my aunt take a slice upstairs with a cold cup of milk late at night?
+She’d do it sneakingly while everyone else was asleep, knowing Grandma Val would kill her for that!
+Lol!

-I can also remember going grocery shopping with my mom grandma or one of my aunts and remember them saying to one another, “Get some yams”.
+Another thing I can remember is going grocery shopping with either my mom, grandma, or one of my aunts and hearing them tell the other, “Get some yams”.

 Again, not knowing there’s a difference between yams and sweet potatoes.
 LMBO!
-As a kid I was always kind of mesmerized by the funny shape of candied sweet potatoes and their orange color.
+As a kid, I was always mesmerized by the funny shape of sweet potatoes and their orange color.

 I thought they had a very intriguing look.
 Haha!
 And I remember how they would slice them in half to boil them because they were sometimes too long to fit into the pot.

-All these childhood memories of sweet potatoes, and plenty more, still stick with me to this day.
+All these childhood memories of sweet potatoes and plenty more still stick with me to this day and can make me, at times, emotional since my grandmothers are all now gone.
+R.I.P!

 Sweet Potato Pie Recipe